transdigiware/blockchain/reference/hsm-gemalto.md

       protocol: TCP
       targetPort: 2345
     selector:
-      app: ${LABEL}
+      app: <LABEL>
     type: ClusterIP
   ```
   {: codeblock}

   Replace
-  `${LABEL}` with any value you want to use to represent this proxy.
+  `<LABEL>` with any value you want to use to represent this proxy.
 You need to use the same value in the `service.yaml` and the `deployment.yaml` in the next step.

-  If you are setting up multiple partitions and proxies, the value of the `${LABEL}` and `metadata.name` parameters need to be unique across proxies.
+  If you are setting up multiple partitions and proxies, the value of the `<LABEL>` and `metadata.name` parameters need to be unique across proxies.
   {: note}

 4. <img src="../images/icon-hsm-client.png" alt="HSM client" width="30" style="width:30px; border-style: none"/> Copy and paste the following text to a file named `deployment.yaml`: